67cole/dungeon_mania/assumptions.md

 Zombie
     -   The zombie's starting health is 3
     -   The zombie's starting attack is 1
     -   The zombie spawner won't spawn anything if there is no avaiable white space around it
     -   The zombie spawns will check for any white spaces CLOCKWISE, thus zombies will spawn in a clockwise manner
+    -   Zombies can spawn on collectable/buildable/rare
-    -   Zombies can't interact with anything (i.e. moving a boulder)
+    -   Zombies can't interact with anything, static/collectable/buildable/rare (i.e. moving a boulder)

 Spider
     -   The spider's starting health is 1
     -   The spider's starting attack is 1
     -   Spiders can't spawn on the edge of the dungeon
     -   A boulder can't spawn on top of the spider

 Mercenary
     -   The mercenary's starting health is 3